The Women Divers Hall of Fame to Welcome Cheryl Thacker of EH&S

 Thacker left the Smithsonian in 2000.
 She said she wanted to oversee her own program, and she “wanted to be back in Florida.”
 She wanted to be somewhere where she could regularly dive into warmer, clearer waters.
 So, when the University of Florida offered her a position as Diving Safety Officer, she took it.
 She has been working at UF ever since.

-As the Diving Safety Officer for UF, Thacker is involved in all diving operations through the university.
+As the Diving Safety Officer for UF, Thacker is involved in all diving operations throughout the university.
 She teaches all levels of scuba diving but focuses on training others for scientific diving.
-Her other duties include teaching CPR, diving first aid, and oxygen administration to injured divers to UF’s science divers and EHS staff.
+Her other duties include teaching CPR, diving first aid, and oxygen administration to treat injured divers, to UF’s science divers and EHS staff.
 Thacker stated that the best part of her job is getting to dive on UF’s various research projects.

 Dr. Silvia Earle, a former Chief Scientist at NOAA, led the first team of women aquanauts.
 She was also the first human to walk the ocean floor at a depth of 1250 feet – wearing a pressurized one- atmosphere JIM suit, and so much more.